ASFHyP3/hyp3_paper/CONTRIBUTING.md

 3. Refer to the [JOSS submission guidelines](https://joss.readthedocs.io/en/latest/submitting.html) when creating sections headers and layout

 ### GitHub Actions
-We have implemented several GitHub Actions that are run when PRs are created, or new commits are pushed to an existingPR.
-These include checks for spelling and valid links, as well as an action that builds a JOSS-formatted pdf of `paper/paper.md` if any of these actions, fails, please take the actions necessary to ensure they pass.
+We have implemented several GitHub Actions that are run when PRs are created, or new commits are pushed to an existing PR.
+These include checks for spelling and valid links, as well as an action that builds a JOSS formatted PDF of `paper/paper.md` if any of these actions, fails, please take the actions necessary to ensure they pass.

 In some cases, domain-specific words are marked are flagged by the spell check action as misspelled since they are not in the spell check's dictionary.
-If this happens, please add the relevant words to the dictionary file located at `.github/dictionary.txt` to remove this issue.
+If this happens, please add the relevant words to the dictionary file (IN ALPHABETICAL ORDER) located at `.github/dictionary.txt` to remove this issue.